jeremenichelli/personal-site/posts/2016-05-04-classes-constructors-inheritance-es2015.md

 ---
-title: Classes, constructors and inheritance in&nbsp;ES2015
+title: Classes, constructors and inheritance in ES2015
 excerpt: Understanding prototype inheritance is one of the pain points for JavaScript developers.
 ---